Fire in a COVID-19 hospital in North Macedonia kills several patients.

 Back in November 2020, a fire at an Indian hospital resulted in several deaths among COVID-19 patients.
 In the same month another fire struck an Intensive Care Unit that was holding COVID-19 patients in a Romanian hospital resulting in a number of casaulties.

-Macedonia’s Prime Minister Zoran Zaev said that even though investigations are ongoing and a cause have not been found yet, it is believed that the fire was due to an explosion.
+Macedonia’s Prime Minister Zoran Zaev said that even though investigations are ongoing and a cause has not been found yet, it is believed that the fire was due to an explosion.
 He announced three days of national mourning.
 He also said,

 The fire has been extinguished, but many lives have also been extinguished.Macedonia’s Prime Minister Zoran Zaev